P-p-H-d/mlib/README.md

 ##### size\_t string\_replace\_str (string\_t v, const char str1[], const char str2[] [, size_t start])
 ##### size\_t string\_replace (string\_t v, const string\_t str1, const string\_t str2 [ , size_t start])

-Replace in the string 'v' from the offset start the string str1 by the string str2 once.
+Replace in the string 'v' from the offset 'start' the string 'str1' by the string 'str2' once.
 Returns the offset of the replacement or STRING_FAILURE if no replacement was performed.